When to use Feast & ClearML in your MLOps lifecycle

 - When you have a lot of computing intense feature engineering pipelines

 - Your models mainly use timestamped rows and combining data sources requires a lot of point-in-time joins

 When not to use Feast

-- You are just starting to bring ML models into production, feature store will be overkill, start with a good monitoring setup
+- When you are just starting to bring ML models into production, feature store will be overkill, start with a good monitoring setup

 - Your features are not time-dependent

 - Having a small data team (<5) so sharing of features is not needed